• In stating it has “no questions,” FDA accepts expert panel’s unanimous conclusion that Impossible Foods key ingredient is safe to eat

-Impossible Foods has received a no-questions letter from the US Food and Drug Administration, validating the unanimous conclusion of food-safety experts that its key ingredient is safe to eat.
+REDWOOD CITY, Calif., July 23, 2018 —Impossible Foods has received a no-questions letter from the US Food and Drug Administration, accepting the unanimous conclusion of a panel of food-safety experts that its key ingredient is safe to eat.

 The company’s flagship product, the Impossible Burger, is available in nearly 3,000 locations in the United States and Hong Kong.
 It’s the only plant-based burger featured in America’s most beloved “better burger” concepts Fatburger, Umami Burger, Hopdoddy, The Counter, and B Spot (the Midwest burger restaurant owned by Chef Michael Symon); earlier this year, America’s original fast-food restaurant, White Castle, added the Impossible Slider to menus in 140 restaurants nationwide.